Entry @ 01 Nov 2007: Changed the date of the walk, it should be in Oct, not Sep. =P. Thanks to Ron for pointing it out)

 3. The dense layer of spines also helps to keep off sand and silt so there is a flow of oxygenated water across the body.

-", and all of us were very soon standing very near to where she was.
+As we wondered further into the unexplored parts of Semakau, we heard a shout from Helen, "Wa!", and all of us were very soon standing very near to where she was.
 Eighth 'discovery'!
 Baby knobbly (picture below)!
 Side Note:

 Currently, i am 'tasked' to do a mini project to monitor any baby knobbly found on Semakau.
 Thus do look out for a posting soon all on this baby knobbly. =)